Umar Farouk Abdulmutallab: Yemen: August–December 2009

 Intelligence officials suspect that Al-Qaeda in the Arabian Peninsula member, Anwar al-Awlaki, may have directed Abdulmutallab to Yemen for al-Qaeda training.
 Abdulmutallab's father agreed in July 2009 to his son's request to return to the San'a Institute for the Arabic Language in Yemen, to study Arabic from August to September 2009.
 He arrived in the country in August.
 Abdulmutallab was the only African in the 70-student school.
 A fellow student at the Institute said Abdulmutallab would start his day by going to the mosque for dawn prayers and then spent hours in his room reading the Quran.
 Ahmed Mohammed, one of his teachers, said Abdulmutallab spent the last 10 days of Ramadan sequestered in a mosque.
-He apparently left the Institute after a month, while remaining in-country.
+He apparently left the institute after a month, while remaining in-country.

 His family became concerned in August 2009 when he called to say he had dropped the course, but was remaining in Yemen.
 By September, he routinely skipped his classes at the Institute and attended lectures at Iman University, known for suspected links to terrorism.
-"He told me his greatest wish was for sharia and Islam to be the rule of law across the world," said one of his classmates at the Institute.
-The Institute obtained an exit visa for him at his request, and on September 21 arranged for him to go the airport to return home.
-However, he did not actually leave the country at that time.
+"He told me his greatest wish was for sharia and Islam to be the rule of law across the world," said one of his classmates at the institute.
+The Institute obtained an exit visa for him at his request, and on 21 September arranged for him to go the airport to return home.
+However, he did not leave the country at that time.